HadushHailu/discriminative_few_Shot_face_recognition_and_verification/README.md

 The positvie class for this project was collected by ourselves from webcam and cropped to be 100x100 pixels.
 If more datasets is needed it is possible to get a dataset from kaggle using this [link](https://www.kaggle.com/datasets/vasukipatel/face-recognition-dataset?resource=download)

 #### Negative classes
-- The Negative class is collected from [labeled faces in the wild dataset](https://vis-www.cs.umass.edu/lfw/#download)
+- The Negative class is collected from [labeled faces in the wild dataset](https://vis-www.cs.umass.edu/lfw/#download).
+- Create a folder named "negative" under the 01_colab_data/data and unzip the dataset there.

 #### Anchor Classes
 - The anchor class contains a copy of shuffled positive class

+#### Verification_image
+- Contains 50 samples per individual positive class.

 ### Trained Model(.hs format)